Nuix/discover-extension-sdk/API.md

 # Configuration
 UIX configurations are optional strings that can contain anything the UIX needs to setup or configure itself, such as license keys, INI variables, XML, or JSON.
 Ringtail stores and provides these upon initialization and mandates no format or schema.

-__NOTE:__ If you store sensitive information in configurations, check out [security considerations](README.md#security-considerations) for a strategy to validate configuration authenticity.
+__NOTE:__ If you store sensitive information in configurations, [Authentication with JWTs](AuthWithJWTs.md) is recommended to transmit them securely and trust their authenticity.

 ## Recommended Use
 Configurations can be specified at the UI extension, organization, and case levels separately and they are passed in an array, in that order, with any unset configs skipped.
 This structure is intended to facilitate increasingly-specific settings overriding broader settings.